 The needs of the people can be ascertained through committees, observations, questionnaires, interviews, memoranda, etc.

 A careful study of the socio-economic and geo-political characteristics of the people enhance planning and administration that will eschew adult education programme that could be at variance with the needs, yearnings, and aspirations of the individual and community.

 2. Motivate the learners.

-Programmes organizer needs various forms of techniques for motivating the adult learners.
+Programme organizers need various forms of techniques for motivating adult learners.

-Some of these include participative management, commendation, promotion of ego and self concept.
-There is also the need to identify the psychological, philosophical and sociological problems of the adult learners that may inhibit learning.
+Some of these include participative management, commendation, promotion of ego, and self-concept.
+There is also the need to identify the psychological, philosophical, and sociological problems of adult learners that may inhibit learning.

 Proffer possible solutions to them.
-Adult learners are mostly interested in the immediate returns to learning; therefore, an adult educator should constantly remind them of the benefits they stand to gain in the programmes they are pursuing.
+Adult learners are mostly interested in the immediate returns to learning; therefore, adult educators should constantly remind them of the benefits they stand to gain in the programmes they are pursuing.